 Hollywood reborn in Sin City, a dazzling disco-lit world, middle of the road

 When you check in, you'll have to hold back the urge to yell "Party at the disco!"
-This is because you'll spot eight long, glittering chandeliers alongside the escalator as you descend into the lobby.
+This is because you'll spot long, glittering chandeliers alongside the escalator as you descend into the lobby.
 Combined with a giant crystal-laden ball that hangs overhead and the color-changing LED lights behind the front desk, the whole scene feels like something out of the movie "Saturday Night Fever."

-Just as Planet Hollywood restaurants are known for having Hollywood memorabilia, you'll find every room in this hotel (all 2,567 of them) has it too.
+Just as Planet Hollywood restaurants are known for having Hollywood memorabilia, you'll find every room in this hotel has it too.
 Standard rooms feature small items framed or set within tabletops while many of the suites come with costumes in large lit display cases (which may give you a fright in the middle of the night).
 Although more than one room may share the same theme, no two rooms will ever have the same objects.

 The base-level rooms at Planet Hollywood don't come with coffee makers or fridges, but most of them do have 42-inch plasma TVs.
 If it's kitchen amenities you desire, you'll have to upgrade to one of the larger suites.

 It's loud in the casino.
 Very loud.
 You'll hear rockin' music pumping overhead round the clock -- which is part of the resort's party vibe.